frc3268/frc3268.github.io/AboutUs.md

 The FRC entails us building a robot which completes a series of objectives, like shooting balls or climbing up monkey bars, within a period of 6 weeks.
 This is obviously not an *ideal* amount of time, so we meet often and work hard to create something which will meet and surpass those objectives.
 Additional info about these objectives is availible on our [resources](https://www.valhallabots.tech/resources/) page.

-Anyone can join*!
+Anyone can join!
 To become a member, you just need to show up to our meetings.
-We don't have any membership fees or dues like most FRC teams, and our funding is pretty solid because of FRC's unnecessarily high entrance fees, so feel free to hop in at any time**!
+We don't have any membership fees or dues, and our funding is pretty solid because of FRC's unnecessarily high entrance fees, so feel free to hop in at any time!

-*You do have to be a student in Northshore School district, though.
-Blame the ASB.
+*You do have to be a student in Northshore School district, though.*
-** Specifically on Mondays in the central area of the 600s building while off-season.
-Join our [discord](https://discord.gg/a5N8bf5n) for more info
+Join our [discord](https://discord.gg/a5N8bf5n) or send an email to our advisor at jbrousseau@nsd.org for more info